 I did this at one of our café stops.
 Which is another thing: When we first set out, we wouldn’t take our shoes off at a public place.
 Forget it.
 Take your shoes off at every opportunity.
 Maybe don’t walk around inside with the shoes off, but still, take them off.
 Always.

 We thought we were going to take a long bridge to the other side of the river and Old Town Portugalete, but there was a man waiting to shuffle us onto a ferry.
 We paid our euro (80 cents actually, but we gave the helpful man our change) and, on the other side of the river, we found ourselves right back on The Way.

 After a flat, easy walk along the river all day, we laughed as we started immediately climbing uphill to get to our albergue in Portugalete.
-We had learned at this point that our bed will always be at the top of a hill!
+We had learned at this point that our bed will always be located at the top of the steepest hill in town!

 After an easy dinner in Old Town, we were refreshed and ready to get back on the trails.

 - You will get to know your body very well.
 It will do things to you that you don’t expect.
 But you will learn its intricacies.